gkothar1/marss-riscv-docs/source/sections/branch-pred.rst

    * If probe misses, then the updates are skipped

-   * If probe results in hit, BTB entry of the branch is updated with new target address
+   * If probe results in a hit, BTB entry of the branch is updated with the current target address

    * For the conditional branches, prediction counters are updated based on the latest branch outcome